ShahjalalShohag/Competitive-Programming-A-Complete-Guideline/README.md

-The steps are sorted in a cronological order!
+The steps are sorted in a chronological order!

 - ### [The Ultimate Question: Why Should I Start Competitive Programming?](https://codeforces.com/blog/entry/79449#comment-651688)